mad-lab-fau/mad-gui/docs/troubleshooting.rst

 ****************************************************

 You need to pass labels with the attribute `name` equal to the ones stated in the error message to our `start_gui` function.
-Read more about creating labels in our section about :ref:`customization`.
+Read more about creating labels in our section about :ref:`custom labels`.